AndiOliverIon/borg/README.md

 - [x] Add version command and info into borg help
 - [x] Add borg update command - for ease of use
 - [x] Upload chosen file to gdrive
+- [ ] Restore from bacpac
 - [ ] Add `install.ps1` to configure execution policy and profile on first run
-- [ ] Add `borg logs` to monitor last executions
-- [ ] Restore from bacpac
-- [ ] Start Visual Studio with sln found at the current location
-- [ ] Start/stop system or application services from the terminal
-- [ ] Add interactive `borg menu` powered by fzf
 ---

 ## 📄 License